Grant Programs Summary

 - Bowie Regional Center

 The City encourages all developers to include affordable housing units in each development project.
-Without the proper zoning authority (zoning authority rests with the Prince George’s County Planning Board and the Maryland-National Capital Park & Planning Commission), the City must rely on the statutes of the Fair Housing Act to “Affirmatively Furthering Fair Housing” which includes the provision of supplying units for low and moderate income households.
+Without the proper zoning authority (in most cases, zoning authority rests with the Prince George’s County Planning Board and the Maryland-National Capital Park & Planning Commission), the City must rely on the statutes of the Fair Housing Act to “affirmatively further fair housing” which includes the provision of supplying units for low and moderate income households.
 OGDA works with regional research entities, financial institutions, and advocacy groups to assess affordable housing needs and attempts to provide such units in each jurisdiction.

 The Director of OGDA currently serves as the Chair of the Metropolitan Washington Council of Governments Housing Directors Advisory Committee and is a member of the Strategic Regional Affordable Housing Group.